Mexico Wellness Retreats Girls Trip: San Pancho and Tulum Yoga Picks

 3. Self-Hosted at Hotel Cielo Rojo

 If your group has a yoga teacher friend who can lead practice, just book Hotel Cielo Rojo and run your own retreat.
 Pool, daily breakfast, walkable to the yoga shalas in town for evening drop-in classes.
-Around $200 to $300 per night for a double, $1,400 per person for the week.
+Roughly $200 to $300 per night for a double, around $1,400 per person for the week.
 Best budget option.

 Top Wellness Retreats in Tulum